 0 + 4 = 4

 It seems like such a simple thing for us adults, but to a child just learning numbers, zero is a frustrating concept.

 The sooner they learn this property, the easier math will be later, especially when they start more difficult math concepts like multiplying.

 Clicking on the pictures below will open a PDF file in another tab where you can download your document.

-There are instructions on each sheet, but I'll cover each one in a bit more detail below.
+There are instructions on each sheet, but I will cover each one in a bit more detail below.